 2001: A Space Odyssey is a 1968 epic science fiction film produced and directed by Stanley Kubrick.
 The screenplay was written by Kubrick and Arthur C. Clarke, and was partially inspired by Clarke's short story "The Sentinel".
 Clarke concurrently wrote the novel 2001: A Space Odyssey, which was published soon after the film was released.
 The film follows a voyage to Jupiter with the sentient computer Hal after the discovery of mysterious black monoliths affecting human evolution.
 The film deals with the themes of existentialism, human evolution, technology, artificial intelligence, and extraterrestrial life.
 It has been noted for its scientifically accurate depiction of space flight, ...more on Wikipedia

 THX 1138 is a 1971 science fiction film directed by George Lucas in his feature directorial debut.
 The film was produced by Francis Ford Coppola and written by Lucas and Walter Murch.
 It stars Robert Duvall and Donald Pleasence and depicts a dystopian future in which the populace is controlled through android police officers and mandatory use of drugs that suppress emotion, including sexual desire.
-THX 1138 was developed from Lucas' student film Electronic Labyrinth: THX 1138 4EB, which he made in 1967 while attending the University of Southern California's film school.
-The feature film was produced in a joint venture between Warner Brothers and Francis Ford Coppola's production company, ...more on Wikipedia
+THX 1138 was developed from Lucas' student film Electronic Labyrinth: THX 1138 4EB, which he made in 1967 while attending the University of Southern California's film school. ...more on Wikipedia

 Sunshine is a 2007 British science fiction thriller film directed by Danny Boyle.
 The film was adapted from a screenplay written by Alex Garland about the crew of a spacecraft on a dangerous mission to the Sun.
-In 2057, with the Earth in peril from the dying Sun, the crew is sent on a mission to reignite the star with a nuclear bomb with the mass of Manhattan.
+In 2057, with the Earth in peril from the Sun, the crew is sent on a mission to reignite the star with a nuclear device with the mass of Manhattan.
 The script was based on a scientific back-story that took the characters on a psychological journey.
-The director cast a group of international actors for the film, and had the actors live together and learn about topics related to their roles, as a form of method acting.
-To have the actors realistically react to visual effects that ...more on Wikipedia
+The director cast a group of international actors for the film, and had the actors live together and learn about topics related to their roles, as a form of method acting. ...more on Wikipedia